aamplugin/docs/src/plugin/protected-media-files/access-controls-with-ui.md

 To do that, go to the AAM page and select the _URI Access_ tab.
 Create a new rule and provide either the relative path or the absolute path to the file (e. g. `/wp-content/uploads/restricted/internal-compensations.pdf` or `https://example.com/wp-content/uploads/restricted/internal-compensations.pdf`).
 Then select the "Deny Access" option.

 ## Conclusion
-Managing access to the WordPress media files with [Posts & Terms](/plugin/advanced-access-manager/service/post-term) or [URI Access](/plugin/advanced-access-manager/service/uri) service is equally good and, typically, depends on how your files are organized.
+Managing access to the WordPress media files with [Posts & Terms](/plugin/advanced-access-manager/service/post-term) or [URL Access](/plugin/advanced-access-manager/service/url-access) service is equally good and, typically, depends on how your files are organized.

 The general rule of thumb is that if your files are part of the _Media Library_, then go with the _Posts & Terms_ service.
 Otherwise, use the _URI Access_ service.